Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 When each model is the right call

-When provably fair is the right call
+When cryptographically transparent is the right call

 When server-side RNG is the right call